 - SmartCitiesDive: Fixing Chicago’s Freight Rail Congestion

 Chicago’s location in the center of America is as important as the human heart in the body.

-To improve the flow of trains through the rail heart of America, the region’s six class I railroads joined forces with Amtrak, Metra, the Illinois Department of Transportation, the Cook County Department of Transportation and Highways, and the Chicago Department of Transportation to form the Chicago Region Environmental and Transportation Efficiency (CREATE) Program.
+To improve the flow of trains through the rail heart of America, the region’s six class I railroads joined forces with Amtrak, Metra, the Illinois Department of Transportation, the Cook County Department of Transportation and Highways, and the Chicago Department of Transportation to form the CREATE Program.
 Launched in 2003, the $4.4 billion plan involves 70 critical rail and highway infrastructure improvement projects in northeastern Illinois to enhance the efficiency and safety of the region’s rail network.

 Enhancing Capacity & Economic Growth

 The CREATE program, combined with ongoing annual freight railroad investments, will help the Chicago region handle up to 50,000 more freight trains annually by 2051, which is good news because the DOT expects freight rail traffic to grow 37% by 2040.